- Online submission portals

 Partners can view more information or submit requests online when they sign in with an account associated with their organization, via the My support benefits and activities page.
 Partners may submit a support incident, advisory request, program support case, or access the support community via My Activities (only support incidents require Access and Contract IDs).

 If you do not have any support incidents or your support contract is not displayed, you can still Submit an incident.
-The Microsoft Partner Network portal uses the OAS workflow above and you will have the same option to enter your Access ID and Contract ID or purchase incidents.
+The Microsoft Partner Network portal uses the Online Assisted Support (OAS) workflow and you will have the option to enter your Access ID and Contract ID or select the “Purchase support” option and Pay Per Incident.

 How do Microsoft partners get the Access and Contract IDs to use their Microsoft Partner Network support benefits?